Configure Your Java build & deploy pipeline

 - port: 8080

 # OPTIONAL.
-Customise the runtime Java environment by installing additional
+Customize the runtime Java environment by installing additional

 # dependencies to the base Java runtime environment.